-The V tells you that the fitting is variable.
-This is usually because the insole can be removed to create extra depth or that the upper has properties which allows extra depth if needed (such as Velcro straps or elastine properties in the upper).
+This is often because the insole can be removed to create extra depth or the upper has properties which allow extra depth if needed (Velcro straps or elastine properties in the upper).

-Variable fits suit those who suffer from swelling (Oedema) which is more extreme in the mornings or differs throughout the day.
-This allows the fit to be adjusted so the shoe remains comfortable regardless of the degree of swelling.
+Variable fits suit those who suffer from swelling (Oedema), which is more extreme in the mornings or differs throughout the day.
+This allows the fit to be adjusted, so the shoe remains comfortable regardless of the degree of swelling.

 Variable fit also suits those who may prefer a looser fit when sitting at home relaxing but want a more secure fit when going for a walk or moving around the house.

-You are welcome to call us for advice or to visit our specialist wide fitting store in Wembley, where one of our trained fitters will be able to give you an individual fiiting service to ensure you get the perfect pair of shoes, regardless of your foot shape or any foot issues you may have.
+You are welcome to call us for advice or to visit our specialist wide fitting store in Wembley.
+One of our trained fitters will be able to advise you to ensure you get the perfect pair of shoes, regardless of your foot shape or any foot issues you may have.